masc-ucsc/docs/docs/pyrope/05-assert.md

 !!!
 NOTE
-    The recommendation is to use `optimize` and `assert` frequently, but clearly to check preconditions and postconditions of methods.
+    The recommendation is to use `assume` and `assert` frequently, including to check preconditions and postconditions of methods.
 The 1949 Turing quote of how to write assertions and programs is still valid "the programmer should make a number of definite assertions which can be checked individually, and from which the correctness of the whole program easily